British Electrotechnical Approvals Board

 The British Electrotechnical Approvals Board (BEAB) was an electrical safety and certification organisation in the UK, until the introduction of Harmonised European Standards meant that local certification of electrical products was no longer permitted.
 The BEAB Mark is now owned by Intertek Group.

 History

 The British Electrotechnical Approvals Board (BEAB) was formed in 1960 by Regional Electricity Companies, manufacturers and retailer as the British Electrical Approvals Board for Domestic Appliances.
-It was based on Cockspur Street in London and test facilities at a laboratory owned by the British Electrical Development Association in Leatherhead; this later became the Appliance Testing Laboratories of the Electricity Council.
+It was based on Cockspur Street in London and operated test facilities at a laboratory owned by the British Electrical Development Association in Leatherhead; this later became the Appliance Testing Laboratories of the Electricity Council.
 In 1961 its headquarters moved to London Road, Kingston upon Thames.
 In 1974 it moved to The Green, Hersham near Walton-on-Thames in Surrey.
 In 1962 it extended the range of appliances it tested.

 Name change

 In 1971 it changed its name to the British Electrotechnical Approvals Board for Household Equipment.
 They joined forces with the British Approvals Board for Telecommunications.
 The headquarters moved to Station View in Guildford.